Particular/docs.particular.net/nservicebus/upgrades/ravendb-3to4.md

 ## Namespace changes

 Namespaces for public types have been consolidated to make customizations more discoverable.
-The primary namespaces are `NServiceBus` for customization options that need to be discoverable, and `NServiceBus.Persistence.RavenDB` for items off the beaten path.
-If the NServiceBus.RavenDB NuGet package is installed, a single `using NServiceBus` directive should be sufficient to find all necessary options.
+The primary namespaces are `NServiceBus` for customization options that need to be discoverable, and `NServiceBus.Persistence.RavenDB` for advanced APIs.
+A single `using NServiceBus` directive should be sufficient to find all necessary options.

 As part of this move, the following classes were moved to different namespaces: